kubermatic/operating-system-manager/README.md

 More work is being done to make it even easier to use OSM in air-gapped environments.

+## Support

+Information about supported OS versions can be found [here](./docs/compatibility-matrix.md).

 ## Deploy OSM

 [TBD]